golang/proposal/design/draft-workspace.md

 The `replace` directives in the `go.work` are applied in addition to and with higher precedence than `replaces` in the workspace modules.
-A `replace` directive in the `go.work` file will overrides replace directives in workspace modules applying to the same module or module version.
+A `replace` directive in the `go.work` file overrides replace directives in workspace modules applying to the same module or module version.
 If two or more workspace modules replace the same module or module version with different module versions or directories, and there is not an overriding `replace` in the `go.work` file,